PUNTER SOUTHALL GROUP

-Our Property Services Department will review all major suppliers on a periodic basis.
+PSG’s Property Services Department reviews all major suppliers on a periodic basis.
 Such a review resulted in terminating the contract with a company providing cleaning services to one of our regional offices as the supplier could not demonstrate its staff had the requisite work permits.

-We understand that Modern Slavery is not static and we will continue to develop our approach to mitigating this risk in the year ahead.
+It is understood that Modern Slavery is not static and PSG will continue to develop its approach to mitigating this risk in the year ahead.

 This Statement was approved by the Board of Punter Southall Group Limited